-3.3.1 The Council owns a relatively small number of assets that, in general, make an important and positive contribution towards the delivery of our corporate priorities.
+- 3.3.1 The Council owns a relatively small number of assets that, in general, make an important and positive contribution towards the delivery of our corporate priorities.
 The quality, condition, suitability, and sustainability of our operational assets have a direct bearing on our service delivery.
-Therefore, it is essential that our assets are managed proactively and efficiently to ensure that they are fit for purpose.

-3.3.2 The Council's key asset management priorities are:

-- Evaluate the appraisals of the Council office campus in addition to other key locations and where appropriate undertake more detailed assessments to determine the long-term potential for office accommodation and affordable homes. - Deliver further accommodation improvements to support the transformation to more developed hybrid working such as a desk booking system and a staff communal area.

-- Implementation of the new parks and open spaces strategy and associated management plans including exploring opportunities to fund improvements through biodiversity net gain funding - Installation of dollar panels, an air source heat pump, and electric charging infrastructure at the depot, in support of the Council's net zero carbon ambitions. - 3.3.3 Although the Council's asset base is relatively small, it is nevertheless paramount that we make the best use of those assets.
+Therefore, it is essential that our assets are managed proactively and efficiently to ensure that they are fit for purpose. - 3.3.2 The Council's key asset management priorities are: - Evaluate the appraisals of the Council office campus in addition to other key locations and where appropriate undertake more detailed assessments to determine the long-term potential for office accommodation and affordable homes. - Implementation of the parks and open spaces strategy and associated management plans including exploring opportunities from biodiversity net gain funding and working with partners. - Utilisation of power from newly installed solar panels, and how this integrates with installation of electric charging infrastructure at the depot, in support of the Council's net zero carbon ambitions. - Further purchase of housing to alleviate homelessness pressures and reduce the call upon bed and breakfast accommodation (subject to available funding). - Ensuring the safety of our residents by understanding the risks associated with former landfill sites within our district and implementing measures to reduce landfill gas emissions. - Ensuring that our ICT infrastructure is fit for purpose and future-proofed, to enable the Council to deliver transformational savings and efficiencies. - 3.3.3 Although the Council's asset base is relatively small, it is nevertheless paramount that we make the best use of those assets.
 Consequently, an officer group meets regularly to consider options for the future use of assets that are surplus to requirements in terms of direct service delivery.
 Options will generally include disposal or redevelopment, and a report will be brought before Council for consideration depending upon the most sustainable proposals for the asset in question.

-An example of this is the redevelopment of the Old Bank, Narborough into flats which, in the longer term, will provide an income stream for the Council. - 3.3.4 The Parks and Open Spaces team is close to completing the longer-term plan for the Council's strategic parks and open spaces.
-This plan will help to further inform the 5 Year Capital Programme and will consider options that will make the sites more sustainable in the future, with a focus upon income generation and environmental considerations arising from the Environment Bill. - 3.3.5 One of the Council's key objectives, as set out in the Blaby District Plan 2021 2024, is to deliver our Climate Change Strategy and strive to meet our carbon net zero ambitions.
+- 3.3.4 The Parks and Open Spaces Strategy 2024 2034 was approved in January 2024 and includes an action plan for the Council's strategic parks and open spaces.
+This plan helps to further inform the 5 Year Capital Programme and will consider options that will make the sites more sustainable in the future. - 3.3.5 One of the Council's key objectives, as set out in the Blaby District Plan 2024 2028, is to deliver our Climate Change Strategy and strive to meet our carbon net zero ambitions.
 All capital bids must demonstrate how they contribute to the delivery of the Council's strategic outcomes, objectives, and priorities.
-A key part of this will be how the capital proposals will help to meet our green agenda.
+A key part of this will be how the capital proposals will help to meet our net zero aspirations.
 However, it is important to recognise that there may be constraints, including financial, that mean this is not always practical.
-Examples of such initiatives that are included within the 2023/24 capital Programme are: - The installation of solar panels and an air source heat pump at the depot. - The installation of electric vehicle infrastructure at the depot.